FISHERERIES

 FISHERY MANAGEMENT

-BLUE first partnered with Six Senses Laamu in 2016 to help the Maldivian government manage the commercial export grouper fishery.
-Groupers are a type of predatory fish found on coral reefs that play a vital role in maintaining ecosystem balance, are a favorite sighting for divers but are also unfortunately a popular food fish in Asia.
-Many fishermen in the Maldives target them for export to Hong Kong and Taiwan.
+Between 2016 and 2018, Blue Marine and Six Senses Laamu also conducted a grouper fishery management and conservation project to aid the Maldivian government in managing the commercial export of grouper fish.
+Groupers, which are predatory fish essential to maintaining coral reef ecosystems, not only attract divers but are also highly sought after as a popular food fish in Asia.
+Many fishermen in the Maldives target groupers for export to markets in Hong Kong and Taiwan.

 ABOUT